jmicahc/funding_circle/README.md

 ## How to Run
 - Clone this repository
-- at the root, run `lein compile`, `lein uberjar`.
+- at the root, run `lein compile`, then `lein uberjar`.
-- then, `java -jar targets/funding_circle-standalone.jar`.
+- then, `java -jar target/funding_circle-standalone.jar`.
 You should see a table printed of the cartessian product of the first 10 primes.

 ## Dependencies
 - clojure.data.priority-map.
 Leiningen will download this automatically when compiling the project.